 (d) Please note as set out in paragraph 1 above that no contract comes into effect until the Confirmation Invoice is received by you.
 This will not happen if you do not pay any required deposit.
-For weekly customers we require a deposit of £150 per person plus an insurance premium (if insurance is purchased through Alpine Elements).
+For weekly customers we require a deposit of £175 per person plus the full cost of your scheduled airfare (if flying on a scheduled airline like EasyJet), plus an insurance premium (if insurance is purchased through Alpine Elements).
 Bookings for extended holidays may have higher deposits the details of which will be notified at the time of booking.

-(e) Unless the payment information on your Confirmation Invoice makes specific alternative provision (in which case it is that information which applies) payment of any balance due for cost of the holiday must be made at least 10 weeks before the holiday departure date.
-If the booking is made 10 or fewer weeks before the departure date then the holiday must be paid for in full at the time of booking.
-Customers paying deposits by credit or debit card will have any balance of the holiday price automatically debited at the appropriate time but Alpine Elements will give you 24 hours notice by email to remind you of this.
-Please note payment made online by credit or debit card incurs up to 2.5 % additional charge and an additional 1% if not paid paid online, we accept a maximum of 3 cards per party of 10 persons.
+(e) Unless the payment information on your Confirmation Invoice makes specific alternative provision (in which case it is that information which applies) payment of any balance due for cost of the holiday must be made at least 12 weeks before the holiday departure date.
+If the booking is made 12 or fewer weeks before the departure date then the holiday must be paid for in full at the time of booking.
+We accept a maximum of 3 cards per party of 10 persons.

 (f) Any failure to pay a required deposit or balance as required by these terms and conditions or as specified on your Confirmation Invoice will be treated as an automatic cancellation by you (on behalf of all persons named on the booking form) of the holiday contract.